-Yes, this is the one where Zsa Zsa Gabor plays a Venusian beauty, with a thick Hungarian accent.
-It ain’t art, but it’s guaranteed to get one’s attention.
+Yes, this is the one where Zsa Zsa Gabor plays a Venusian beauty with a thick Hungarian accent.
+It ain’t art but it’s guaranteed to get one’s attention.

-’50s science fiction film has its high and lows, but the naysayer critics that gave the genre grief never distinguished between the quality product and, uh, lesser achievements.
-Around 1957 or so, after the big studios had abandoned high-budget projects and the drive-ins were swamped with budget horror / fantasy / sci-fi.
-The default critical attitude was to lump them all together as infantile junk unworthy of serious attention.
+’50s science fiction film has its high and lows but the naysayer critics that gave the genre grief never distinguished between the quality product and, uh, lesser achievements.
+Around 1957 or so, after the big studios had abandoned high-budget projects and the drive-ins were swamped with budget horror / fantasy / sci-fi, the default critical attitude was to lump them all together as infantile junk unworthy of serious attention.

-The appeal of these matinee features derives from older Jungle and Lost Civilization movies, where intrepid explorers find exotic tribes ruled by Amazon queens, sometimes with supernatural powers.
+The appeal of these matinee features derives from older Jungle and Lost Civilization movies in which intrepid explorers find exotic tribes ruled by Amazon queens, sometimes with supernatural powers.
 One can easily imagine cheapjack producer Al Zimbalist cobbling together his 3-D production of Cat-Women of the Moon with happy thoughts of a ‘space age’ thriller that co-opts the girlie appeal of a burlesque runway.
 The same threadbare but fundamentally commercial formula must have prompted the appalling Fire Maidens of Outer Space, and later, a 2-D remake of Cat-Women dubbed Missile to the Moon.
 [I will insert myself into this lofty discussion here by asserting that I saw Missile to the Moon brand new, at age seven.
 I didn’t follow the story very well but thought the Rock Men were intimidating.]

 In 1985, a crack team of space aces Captain Neal Patterson, Lt.
 Mike Cruze, Lt.
 Larry Turner and professor Konrad (Eric Fleming, Dave Willock, Patrick Waltz & Paul Birch) are sent on a secret space mission.
 But ‘atomic rays’ from an unknown source blow up Konrad’s orbiting space station and propel their ship all the way to the planet Venus.
 There they are captured by ray-gun wielding Amazon warriors and imprisoned by the cruel Queen Yllana (Laurie Mitchell).
 Despite her subsequent attempt to seduce Captain Patterson, the bad-tempered Queen Yllana has banished all Venusian males to a penal planet.
 She’s also eager to direct her Beta Disintegrator atomic ray across space to destroy Earth, just out of meanness.
 Patterson tries to ply Yllana with romance, but no dice: the mask she wears comes off revealing a horror-face, the apparent source of her man-hating streak.

 The Venusian beauty Talleah (Zsa Zsa Gabor) and several cohorts conspire with the Earth men to thwart Yllana’s plans; at one point Talleah assumes Yllana’s identity in a bid to destroy the Beta Disintegrator machine.
-It looks like curtains for our heroes and heroines, as Yllana prepares to fire her trans-space death ray…
+It looks like curtains for our heroes and heroines, when Yllana prepares to fire her trans-space death ray…

 The show mostly just sits there, in garish color.
 The sets are barely more substantial than what would be built for a skit on a TV variety show.
 Glittery curtains dominate in the palace of Queen Yllana, so that entire scenes play out on what looks like the stage set for Queen for a Day.
 The set representing the dreaded Beta Disintegrator is just pitiful, and the flat and standoffish CinemaScope lensing makes a colorful, potentially interesting Venusian jungle set just more glittery nonsense arrayed flatly across the screen.